ReviversMC/the-mod-index/README.md

 There is no server interpreting your http calls - what you see is what you get.
 Request for the raw of the index/manifests, and you shall receive the raw of the index/manifests.

-Base URL: https://raw.githubusercontent.com/ReviversMC/the-mod-index/$BRANCH/mods/index.json, where $BRANCH is the name of the branch.
+Base URL: https://raw.githubusercontent.com/ReviversMC/the-mod-index/{BRANCH}/mods/index.json, where {BRANCH} is the name of the branch.
 For example, branch v3, which corresponds to version 3 of the index.
 You are advised to always use the "default" branch where possible, as that will be the version actively supported.

 > Versioning notice: the-mod-index follows semantic versioning.
 A new branch will only be created on major version changes, and major version changes **WILL** break backwards compatibility.